AlexiaDucreay/2143-OOP-Ducreay/Assignments/HO2/README.md

 >as friend.
 It is sometimes useful to allow a particular class to access private members of other class.
 >For example a LinkedList class may be allowed to access private members of Node.

+#### Abstraction
+>Data abstraction refers to providing only essential information about the data to the outside world,
+>hiding the background details or implementation.

+#### Class Variable
+>A class variable is any variable declared with the static modifier of which a single copy exists,
+>regardless of how many instances of the class exist.

+#### Instance Variable
+>Instance variables are non-static variables and are declared in a class outside any method, constructor or block.